-This celebration is traditionally full of life, happiness, color, food, family and fun.
+This celebration is full of life, happiness, color, food, family and fun.
 In Mexico, outdoor markets display and sell symbolic items like special breads, pottery, baskets, candles, paper puppets, candy skulls and flowers.
 Skeletons are also an important symbol of this day and are displayed hugging, dancing and laughing in shop windows and on street corners.

 Traditional activities are believed to “welcome the souls of the dead.”
 The souls are said to return each year to enjoy the pleasures of the life that they once had.
 These souls are thought to return as spirits from another world to be with their loved ones for a few brief hours.
 A widely held belief is that the souls of children (angelitos) return first so food and gifts appealing to children are set out for them.
-The adult dead are said to return a day or two later and their favorite items as well as elaborate food and drink are set out for them as well.
-It is believed that candle light as well as the scent of marigolds and copal incense will help the ghosts find their way back home.
+The adult dead are said to return a day or two later and their favorite items, as well as elaborate food and drink, are set out for them as well.
+It is believed that candlelight, as well as the scent of marigolds and copal incense, will help the ghosts find their way back home.

 The public is welcome to participate in the remembrance of loved ones by contributing items to local altars.
 Please contact individual business owners first, to make sure there is an appropriate space for your item.